YouTube shooter repeatedly posted grievances about the video platform

 “On YouTube, a creator can estimate that they’ll get somewhere between 25 cents and $4 per 1,000 views.
 These data points change from time to time and are not an exact science, but generally hold true for most channels,” SocialBlade CEO Jason Urgo said.

-A website registered in Aghdam’s name and a hub for her now deleted YouTube accounts, NasimSabz.com, prominently features several videos about YouTube demonetization under the heading “Youtube filtered my channels to keep them from getting views!”
+A website registered in Aghdam’s name and a hub for her now-deleted YouTube accounts, NasimeSabz.com, prominently features several videos about YouTube demonetization under the heading “Youtube filtered my channels to keep them from getting views!”

 The section includes three active YouTube videos, one by vlogger Casey Neistat, another from a channel called “Bite Size Vegan,” and another by InfoWars writer Paul Joseph Watson.

-Note: CORRECTION (April 5, 2018, 2:55 p.m.
-ET): An earlier version of this article misstated the address of Nasim Aghdam’s website at one point.
-It is NasimeSabz.com, not NasimSabz.com.
-(NasimeSabz.com has been taken down.)
-The same error appeared in a caption.